open-telemetry/opentelemetry-specification/specification/metrics/api.md

 with the [asynchronous
 pattern](https://en.wikipedia.org/wiki/Asynchronous_method_invocation).

-When asynchronous instruments are used with duplicate registrations, meaning to have more than one callback provided, the order of callback execution is unspecified.
+Considering duplicate registration, of asynchronous instruments, the implementation MUST register every callback, even for conflicting-type instruments.

 Callers SHOULD avoid making duplicate observations from asynchronous instrument callbacks.
 However, if a user accidentally makes duplicate observations, meaning to provide more than one value for a given asynchronous instrument and attribute set, the caller SHOULD expect the last-observed value to be the one recorded.
 This is sometimes referred to as "last-value wins" for asynchronous instruments.

 ### Counter